At a glance

 During these home visits, you’ll also talk to the family about making healthy lifestyle choices.
 Being in a familiar setting helps them feel more comfortable with receiving basic medical advice.

-Recording, analysing, and reporting on your findings with your programme coordinators is an important part of your internship.
+Recording, analyzing, and reporting on your findings with your programme coordinators is an important part of your internship.

 You will use a database to record all patient details, which can then be used to refer back to information collected at previous consultations.
 Follow up and evaluation of intervention is completed after each visit.
 This helps us track and monitor long-term outcomes through our Global Impact Database.